Please note that this competition has been paused and will resume in 2022.

-If you are selected as a finalist, you will be informed by 17 July 2020 and provided with a further £5,000 to implement your action plan in the second year of this two-year rolling awards programme.
-You will also receive additional support from Rolls-Royce, who will work with you from September 2020 for the full academic year to help you implement your action plan.
+If you are selected as a finalist, you will be provided with a further £5,000 to implement your action plan in the second year of this two-year rolling awards programme.
+You will also receive additional support from Rolls-Royce, who will work with you for the full academic year to help you implement your action plan.

 How to enter the competition